Translate

 -snip-

-When I first included this cheer (around 2001) on the foot stomping cheer page of my now deleted cocojams.com website, I mistakenly wrote that it was one of the cheers that my daughter and her friends performed in the mid 1980s.
+When I first added this cheer (around 2001) to the foot stomping cheer page of my now deleted cocojams.com website, I mistakenly wrote that it was one of the cheers that my daughter and her friends performed in the mid 1980s.
 However, since that time (and today March 17, 2021 as I correct this entry), my daughter is very clear that she learned it from girls in her camp counseling group at Lillian Taylor camp.
 Furthermore, she immediately said that she believes that cheer came from Digital Underground's record "The Humpty Dance".
 Click https://hip-hop-music.fandom.com/wiki/The_Humpty_Dance for information about that 1990 Hip Hop record.

 I apologize for this misinformation and how long it took me to correct it.
 That misinformation on my cocojams.com website may have resulted in a contributor repeating that wrong date and attributing the mid 1980s for when she remembers this cheer being performed in Pittsburgh, Pennsylvania.
 Read Version #2 immediately after this version.